nagual69/ai-automation/README.md

 ### Node-RED Ollama Model Updater
 A Node-RED flow to update Ollama models.
 Import `NodeRed-Ollama-Model-Updater.json` into your Node-RED instance.

+### Install Hugging Face Model to Ollama
+Scripts to download a GGUF model from Hugging Face and register it with Ollama.
+- Windows: `install-hf-model-to-ollama.ps1`
+- Linux: `install-hf-model-to-ollama.sh`

 ## Docker Utilities
 Located in `docker_utilities/`